DevOpsBootcamp/website/source/bootcamp_content/dns.rst

 How does it work
 ----------------

 #.
-Computer A talks wants to fetch data from devopsbootcamp.osuosl.org (notice
+Computer A wants to fetch data from devopsbootcamp.osuosl.org (notice
    the ``.`` at the end of devopsbootcamp.osuosl.org)

 #.
 Computer A checks it's local cache.